1. How are assessments calculated for the insurance sector?

 3. Where does the information on my company’s written premiums come from?

 4. My company is no longer in business.
-Can the invoice be prorated?
+Why did I receive an invoice?

 If your company was in business for any portion of the fiscal year of the assessment period or reported premiums in the previous year you are required to pay an assessment.

 5. I stopped doing business mid-year.
 Is my final assessment pro-rated or based on the full year?

 The final assessment calculation is based on premiums reported in the previous calendar year.
 For example if you stopped doing business mid-year in 2018, your premiums would reflect the change in your business in 2018 and therefore in our 2019-20 assessment.
 If you stopped doing business mid-year in 2019, it will be reflected in the final billing for 2020-21.

 6. How do I update my contact information?